Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

 ### R1D31-33
-I met up with a fellow MA inline to try pair programming.
+I met up with a fellow MA online to try pair programming.
 We went thru some codewars kata, which I found particularly useful.
 Tim shared some tips and the technique of testing in Repl.it is a bit of a life safer.
 Next couple of days involved more kata and trying to get my head around the instructions for Interactive Ruby on github.
 Not sure I’m there yet.

 ### R1D30
 More SQL at work.
 I re-worked one of Ola’s weekly procedures to get my own HRG level dataset. very frustrating / rewarding. its helped me sort out loads of problems with our reporting.
 Also conpleted a few more codewars kata.
 SQL again.
 I need to brave Ruby again.